Portfolio

 This miniature transmitter was designed for an asset tracking application.
 The unit includes a fully synthesised transmitter and a microcontroller.
 Transmitting into a built-in loop antenna the unit operates on two channels around 433MHz, and was designed to meet both FCC and European regulatory standards.
 Important characteristics for the client were long battery life and small size.

 This miniature 433MHz, dual channel receiver was designed to meet both FCC and European regulatory standards.
-Using one-third the current and occupying significantly less volume than a previous single channel product, the dual channel receiver doubles the probability of receiving a transmission.
+Using one-third the current and occupying significantly less volume than a previous single channel product, the dual channel receiver doubled the probability of receiving a transmission.

 This interface board allowed an Iridium satellite communications module to be added to a desktop communications unit that had previously only supported PSTN and cellular phone communications.
 To meet the client's tight deadline Ionocom took this product from requirement to working prototype in just two weeks.

-This handheld device includes a 433MHz transceiver for communicating with asset tags, a 2.4GHz Bluetooth transceiver for communicating with a Windows Mobile handheld, and a 13.56MHz near-field inductive link.
+This handheld device included a 433MHz transceiver for communicating with asset tags, a 2.4GHz Bluetooth transceiver for communicating with a Windows Mobile handheld, and a 13.56MHz near-field inductive link.
 Ionocom designed the electronics and the mechanics, including tuning of the antennas in the enclosure.
-Designed to meet FCC and European standards (not easy with three co-sited radios), the device is significantly more robust than the client's previous design.
+Designed to meet FCC and European standards (not easy with three co-sited radios), the device was significantly more robust than the client's previous design.

 This miniature 433MHz transceiver was designed for an asset tracking system.
-It includes a bi-directional radio link for robust communications and was designed to meet FCC and European regulatory standards.
+It included a bi-directional radio link for robust communications and was designed to meet FCC and European regulatory standards.
 The device was designed to be significantly smaller and easier to manufacture than the client's previous product.

-This datalogger designed for a marine environment includes GPS, Bluetooth, LTE cellular and Wi-Fi, along with an iMX6-based processor card.
+This datalogger designed for a marine environment included GPS, Bluetooth, LTE cellular and Wi-Fi, along with an iMX6-based processor card.
 Ionocom worked with the client to determine the requirements and then designed the hardware in just eight weeks.

 Industrial